Table of Contents

 - Continuous Monitoring (CM) - which is the process of monitoring production data metrics and model performance metrics

-By adding continuous training and continuous monitoring to the mix, we can handle all three types of changes that affect the machine learning development life cycle:
+By adding continuous training and continuous monitoring to the mix, you can handle all three types of changes that affect the machine learning development life cycle:

-By looking at the level of manual work required, we can separate machine learning systems by level of automation into:
+By looking at the level of manual work required, machine learning systems can be separated by level of automation into:

 - Fully manual systems